-The Compensation Committee took the following key actions with respect to the compensation of our Named Executive Officers for 2018:
+The Compensation Committee took the following key actions with respect to the compensation of our Named Executive Officers in 2019:

-- Base Salaries Maintained the annual base salary of our CEO at its 2017 level of \$830,000 and approved annual base salary increases ranging from zero to approximately 13.6% for our other Named Executive Officers. - Executive Bonus Program Approved a performance-based cash bonus payment of \$575,000 for our CEO and performance-based cash bonus payments ranging from approximately \$100,000 to approximately \$170,000 for our other Named Executive Officers. - Long-Term Incentive Compensation Granted long-term incentive compensation opportunities in the form of time-based restricted stock unit ("RSU") awards that may vest and be settled for 20,000 shares of Class A Common Stock for our CEO and 2,070 shares of Class A Common Stock for each of our other Named Executive Officers.
+- Base Salaries Maintained the annual base salary of our CEO at its 2017 level of \$830,000 and approved annual base salary increases ranging from 4% to approximately 30% for our other Named Executive Officers. - Executive Bonus Program Approved a performance-based cash bonus payment of \$453,000 for our CEO and performance-based cash bonus payments ranging from \$78,288 to \$120,622 for our other Named Executive Officers. - Long-Term Incentive Compensation Granted long-term incentive compensation opportunities in the form of time-based restricted stock unit ("RSU") awards that may vest and be settled for 20,000 shares of Class A Common Stock for our CEO and 9,781 shares of Class A Common Stock in aggregate for our other Named Executive Officers.
+We also granted a stock option to our CEO for 20,000 shares of Class A Common Stock.